-This year, we are enabling shareholders to listen to and watch a live video cast of the AGM as well as participate remotely.
+This year, we are enabling shareholders to listen to a live audio cast of the AGM as well as participate remotely.

-In order to participate at the meeting, you will need to visit http://www.meetnow.global/TULLOILAGM22 on your device operating a compatible browser using the latest version of Chrome, Firefox, Edge or Safari.
+In order to participate at the meeting, you will need to visit http://www.meetnow.global/TULLAGM2023 on your device operating a compatible browser using the latest version of Chrome, Firefox, Edge or Safari.
 Please note that Internet Explorer is not supported.
-It is highly recommended that you check your system capabilities in advance of the meeting.
+It is highly recommended that you check your system capabilities in advance of the meeting day.

 If you are a shareholder, you can use your unique Shareholder Reference Number and PIN as displayed on your Form of Proxy/Attendance Card.
 If you are an appointed proxy or a corporate representative you will have had to be provided with a unique invite code to enter the meeting and exercise your rights.
 These credentials will be issued one working day prior to the meeting, conditional on evidence of your proxy appointment or corporate representative appointment having been received and accepted.
 If you have not been provided with your meeting access credentials, please ensure you contact Computershare on the morning of the meeting, but no later than one hour before the start of the meeting.

-Access to the meeting via http://www.meetnow.global/TULLOILAGM22 will be available from 11.00am.
-Where telephone lines are provided these will be activated 5 minutes prior to the meeting start time.
+Access to the meeting via http://www.meetnow.global/TULLAGM2023 will be available from 10.00am.
 During the meeting, you must ensure you are connected to the internet at all times in order to vote when the Chair commences polling on Resolutions being put to the meeting.
-It is your responsibility to ensure connectivity for the duration of the meeting.
+Therefore, it is your responsibility to ensure connectivity for the duration of the meeting.

 If you experience any technical issues with the site you may either call our Registrar on the telephone number provided on the site or once you have entered the meeting, you can raise your question using the chat function.
 If you have technical issues prior to the start of the meeting you should contact our Registrar on the shareholder helpline.

-The process of asking questions and accessing the AGM video casting will be further explained within the application and located on the information page.
+The process of asking questions and accessing the AGM audio casting will be further explained within the application and located on the information page.

 For further information contact: